Share this blog

 Are you wondering where the disco/nightclub is?
 Don't waste time looking; we don't have one.

 Calabash Cove guests range in age on average from mid thirties to seventies, but they all have one thing in common.
-They come here to rest becasue many have stressful jobs and circumstances.
+They come here to rest because many have stressful jobs and circumstances.
 They want to catch up on some reading, get a massage or a facial and take dinner looking out over a moonlit seascape.

 So when looking for extensive night life, try IBIZA!!